woodstock main photo

 The Lost Kitchen is open four nights a week from May 1 to December 31.
 French and her staff start taking reservations in early April.

-In recent years, word has spread quickly about the restaurant.
+Word spread quickly about the restaurant.

 In 2017, French and her crew received 10,000 phone calls for reservations on the first day in April.